tasdikrahman/tasdikrahman.me/_posts/2018-10-25-canary-deployments-on-AWS-and-kubernetes-using-traefik.md

 The diagram above shows two ASG's for edge nodes, which will host the traefik daemonset(s).

-There would be a CNAME DNS record for `myapp.example.com` which point to the public FQDN for the common ELB to which both the edge ASG's are attached to.
+There would be a CNAME DNS record for `myapp.example.com` which points to the public FQDN for the common ELB to which both the edge ASG's are attached to.
 Traffic would be routed to the edge VM's attached based on a round robin fashion here.
 Before that, the security groups attached to the ASG's can also be configured to only allow TCP connections on port 80(others would be blocked automatically as it's default deny).

 Similarly a DNS record for canary would be there.